Eating our way through Paris—encore

 10 rue du Cardinal Lemoine, 75005, 33 1 43-26-52-12

-This zesty and atypical Left Bank jewel features Sicilian cuisine from the expert hand of chef Francesco.
+This zesty and atypical Left Bank jewel features Sicilian cuisine from the expert hand of chef Francesco Bertuna.
 It’s a small room, a minimalist grey-walled post-industrial setting accented mostly by flavourful, lively specialties, dazzling miracles from a compact kitchen tucked away in the back.
-New twists on the classic spicy style of a Siracusan nonna that never cease to surprise and delight.
+New twists on the classic spicy style of a Catania nonna that never cease to surprise and delight.
 Family-friendly, with a great wine list, moderate price, lunch.
 Reservations suggested.

 Au Crus de Bourgogne 1932